jcm2606/JCCore-Minecraft-Mod-Base/README.md

 JCCore-Minecraft-Mod-Base
 =========================

-Repo for JCCore, my mod core.
+Repo for JCCore, a base for all my Minecraft mods.